 - how to act as your own agent*

-- what to do before sending the manuscript to publishers
+- what should be done before sending the manuscript to publishers

 - the possible reasons for receiving repeated rejections*